avl/aselect/README.md

 the command will still appear in the `security_log`, it will just not have any other effect.

 Troubleshooting this kind of problem can be frustrating.
-Basically, any application that uses tokio `select!` needs to annotate all its method with a `# Cancel safety` header in its documentation, and all code must be inspected to see if cancel safety invariants are honored or not.
+Basically, any application that uses tokio `select!` needs to annotate all its methods with a `# Cancel safety` header in its documentation, and all code must be inspected to see if cancel safety invariants are honored or not.